 The month of Shaban precedes Ramadan, meaning that it’s often overshadowed by the Holy Month.
-Despite this, Shaban is actually incredibly important, as it presents Muslims with the perfect opportunity to prepare their minds and their bodies for Ramadan.
+Despite this, Shaban is actually incredibly important, as it presents Muslims with the perfect opportunity for mindful Ramadan preparation.
 As a result, Orphans in Need have some ideas about how you can go about preparing for Ramadan during Shaban.

 One of the most prominent features of Ramadan is that Muslims abstain from eating and drinking during daylight hours.
 This is a lot of strain to put on your body all at once, meaning that it’s a good idea to ease your body into fasting during Shaban.
 The Prophet Muhammad (SAW) fasted during Shaban; however, it’s not a necessity to fast for the entirety of this month.
 Instead, Muslims may decide to fast on Mondays, Thursdays, and also on the 13th, 14th, and 15th Shaban.